-I recently got an offer in the mail for 10% off of an identity-protection service.
-The cost of the service was $9/month for their basic plan and $22.50/month for their “ultimate” plan.
-This seemed very expensive to me.
+I once got an offer in the mail for an identity-protection service which cost $9/month for their basic plan and $22.50/month for their “ultimate” plan.
+That seemed expensive to me.

 Monitoring / Credit Reports